 Final Thoughts

-These e-commerce retailers have invested big in their omnichannel customer experience and marketing strategies, and have certainly reaped the rewards for their hard work.
+These e-commerce retailers have invested big in their omnichannel customer experience and marketing strategies, and they’re certainly reaping the rewards for their hard work.